ternaus/ternaus.github.io/_posts/2020-07-20-Face-Recognition-on-330-million-faces-at-400-images-per-second.markdown

 For the old detector, we used 100 “old” CPU servers.
 Nearly all modern face detection algorithms use convolutional neural networks (CNN) that perform the best on GPUs.
 We did not have an option to buy enough GPUs: cryptocurrency miners purchased all that was available.

-> The comment from the translator: The summer of 2018 was the cryptocurrency boom.
+The comment from the translator: The summer of 2018 was the cryptocurrency boom.
 GPU prices went up a few times, and even with such high rates, it was hard to buy a GPU.
+{: .notice--info}

 We decided to run our new detector on the CPUs that we used for the old one.